troclaux/notes/aws.md

 > run aws services locally on your own hardware, while still being managed from the aws cloud

 - you are responsible for the outposts rack physical security
+- outposts require an active connection to an aws region for service control plane operations (like management and monitoring)
 - benefits
   - low latency access to on-premise systems
   - local data processing